 There must be consideration, or something of value exchanged, for the transfer of property to be valid.

 The real estate attorneys at Zimmet Law Group P.C. understand that transferring property ownership can be a complex and overwhelming process, but with our guidance and expertise, we can help ensure a smooth and successful transfer.
 We pride ourselves on providing personalized attention to each of our clients and working diligently to achieve their goals.

-If you are considering a deed transfer, have any questions regarding the process, and would like to do a 30-minute free consultation with one of our real estate attorneys, please call us at (212) 922-1330 or fill out our Contact Us form.
+If you are considering a deed transfer, have any questions regarding the process, and would like to do a consultation with one of our real estate attorneys, please call us at (212) 922-1330 or fill out our Contact Us form.